 Social Media and Internet Platforms

 Social media and internet platforms frequently face regulatory enforcement and private actions for improperly using biometric data.
-Notable cases include regulatory actions against Facebook and Twitter for failing to obtain proper consent and mishandling biometric data.
+Notable cases include regulatory and private actions against Facebook and Twitter for failing to obtain proper consent and mishandling biometric data.
+That said, there is much nuance about what is deemed biometrics.
+For example, Facebook’s photo tagging technology to identify friends on social media has been deemed in at least certain contexts, such as BIPA, not to be biometric due to how the technology works.

 Whole Foods NYC